FAQ

 Each Indie Cup edition focuses on a country (or a group of countries), so we can organically maintain a limited number of projects at the festival.
 This way we can ensure that more games are reviewed and covered.
 This approach also gives us a chance to connect with local associations and partners.

 We also don’t enforce the restriction that hard.
-For the project to be eligible, any person on your team must be a citizen or a permanent resident of the edition’s region.
+For the project to be eligible, any person working full-time on your team must be a citizen or a permanent resident of the edition’s region.

 We’re regularly revising the list of countries eligible for Indie Cup as we’re launching new seasons.
 If your country isn’t on the list and you feel like it should be, send us an email.